Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 #### Windows
 For a Windows computer, use software called [MobusXterm](https://mobaxterm.mobatek.net/)

 > ## Download and install the correct ssh software for your computer
 >
-> text
-> text
-> text
+> Download the correct software for your computer
+> Follow the instructions on your computer to install the software
 >
 {: .challenge}

-## In this class, you can
+> ## In this class, you can
+>
-* Raise your hand when you need assistance or have a question
+> * Raise your hand when you need assistance or have a question
-* Indicate you are done with a Challenge in the colaborative document .{callout}
+> * Indicate you are done with a Challenge in the colaborative document .{callout}

 ### Logging in